heitorrapcinski/english-study/readme.md

                     - Open to two interpretations depending on context:
                         - 1. The action started twenty years ago and it still happens in the present.
                         - 2. The action lasted twenty years but has been completed alread
+    - Present Perfect with Adverbs
+        - Position of Adverbs
+            - Generally between the auxiliary verb have and the main verb
+            - Exception: "Yet" comes at the end of the sentence
+        -  Always
+            - Context: Timmy spends a lot of money on trips and his dad doesn’t understand it.
+            - Dialog
+                - Paul – Mary, Timmy is losing control.
+He needs to be more responsible.
+                - Mary – Don't be like that.
+Timmy **has always loved** to travel and he does what he wants with his money.
+(Always → 100% of time since he was born)
+        - Never
+            - Context: Peter and Janet are receiving Julia for dinner and Peter suggests ordering Japanese.
+            - Dialog
+                - Peter – So, let's order some Japanese tonight?
+                - Janet – I don't know.
+Julia **has never eaten** Japanese food, maybe Italian is better.
+(Never → 0% of time since she was born)
+        - Already
+            - Context: Ian is planning his holiday and he is thinking about going to Jamaica but he wants tips.
+            - Dialog
+                - Ian – Mark, have you been to Jamaica?
+I'm looking for tips.
+                - Mark – Well, I haven't, but Michael **has already traveled** to Jamaica, he might shed some light there.
+(Already → Before now)
+        - Ever
+            - Context: Mia is enrolling at a Spanish course and it is her placement exam.
+            - Dialog
+                - Coordinator – So, Mia, **Have you ever studied** a foreign language?
+                - Mia – Not really.
+I took some classes at school, but nothing much.
+(Ever → At any time)
+        - Yet
+            - Context: Ken wants to take his girlfriend on a surprise trip and he is planning it with her mother.
+            - Dialog
+                - Ken – Maggie, I want to surprise Stacy with a trip, but I don’t know where to go.
+                - Maggie – Well, she **hasn't been** to China nor Japan **yet**, but I know she loves Asian culture.
+(Yet → At this time, but might sometime in the future)
 - VERBS FOLLOWED BY GERUND OR INFINITIVE
     - Intransitive
         - Don’t require complements to complete meaning.